iamprakkie/mysql-auto-benchmarking/README.md

-# Create EC2 Instance in new VPC with Systems Manager enabled and install mySQL 8
+# Benchmarking of MySQL 8 running on EC2 instances.
+Create EC2 instances in new VPC using CDK and access them using SSM.

 This example includes: